Clinical Practicum for Mental Health Graduate Students

 - Hours/Schedule: Placement requirement is nine to ten hours per week.
 Attempts are made to devise schedules that accommodate each student’s additional academic commitments.

-- Starting/Ending Dates: All practicum are nine-month training experiences.
-The approximate start date is September 1st and the approximate end date is May 31st, subject to some variation based on the student’s academic schedule.
+- Starting/Ending Dates: All practicum are roughly nine-month training experiences.
+The approximate start date is September 10th and the approximate end date is May 31st, subject to some variation based on the student’s academic schedule.
 We do not offer a three-month or one-semester practicum.
-Students are strongly encouraged to submit their application materials at least six months prior to the start date of the practicum for which they are applying.
-Typically, applicants are selected by the end of March.

 - Clinical Responsibilities: Students will administer psychological interventions under the direction of a licensed psychologist and other licensed mental health professionals.
 In addition, students may co-lead therapy groups, attend and participate in group supervision and clinical rounds, and conduct intake screenings.
 Students are also invited to attend all continuing education programs provided at the Institute.